Azure/data-api-builder/docs/runtime-to-database-authorization.md

 In this demonstration, we will first be creating a database table `revenues`.
 We will then configure a [Security Policy](https://learn.microsoft.com/sql/t-sql/statements/create-security-policy-transact-sql) which would add a FILTER PREDICATE to this `revenues` table.
 The [FILTER PREDICATE](https://learn.microsoft.com/sql/relational-databases/security/row-level-security#Description) is nothing but a table-valued function which will filter the rows accessible to operations SELECT, UPDATE, DELETE based on the criteria that is configured for the function.
+At the end of the demonstration, we will see that only those rows are returned to the user which match the criteria of the filter predicate imposed by the security policy.

 ##### Laying down the ground work for SESSION_CONTEXT- SQL Queries: